ebmorran/ebmorran.github.io/ebmorran.github.io/content/work/superstitions-video.md

 Some of the footage had continuity issues or errors we couldn’t fix Lesson learned: keep to a schedule, plan in advance, have a list of everything you need to film and film it multiple times!
 Ad-libbed elements: the Swiffer broom, the thrown off beard.
+In the "broom" segment I sat behind the camera asking Myungki questions so that she'd be speaking continuously.
+She was answering in Korean so that she could babble without hesitation!
+Not having dialogue in the video made things so much easier.
+It was great not to have to worry about sound at all.
+We talked constantly throughout filming.

 ## Editing